36den/json_minimal-rust/README.md

 will result in a `String` containing:
 `{"Greeting":"Hello, world!","Days of the week":{"Total number of days":7,"They are called":["Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday"]},"Conclusion":{"Minimal in my opinion":true,"How much I care about your opinion":null,"Comment":";)"}}`

+If you would like the json string in a different format you can easily make your own print function.

 ## Tutorial (parsing and working with jsons)

 Parsing a json value from bytes is even more minimal - at the cost of being more cumbersome.
-Let's see how we can parse the json we generated above.
-You must be sure that the json you are about to parse is in the same format as this here (no things like '\n', '\r', ' ' etc. inbetween):
+Let's see how we can parse the json we generated above:
 ```rust
     use json_minimal::*;